matszpk/amdcovc/README.md

 To overclock graphic card on AMD GPU(-PRO) driver, can you use `coreod` and `memod` parameters.
 Parameters coreclk and memclk is available in AMD GPU(-PRO) driver mode.

-NOTE: An AMDCOVC under AMDGPU(-PRO) drivers can't underclock a GPU core and a memory.
-Currently, this feature is not implemented in these drivers.
-AMDCOVC under AMDGPU(-PRO) set GPU core overdrive and a memory overdirve parameters which determines overclocking in percent.
+AMDCOVC under AMDGPU(-PRO) the coreclk and memclk paramters sets GPU core overdrive and a memory overdirve parameters which determines overclocking in percent.
 These paramaters does not impact on current GPU and memory clocks, but these paramters impact on their maximal values of clocks.
+To underclock core and memory you should use ccoreclk and cmemclk parameters or corepl and mempl parameters.
+These parameters set current core and memory performance level.
+The value default sets default automatic performance control.

 ### List of options